sugoiServal/toolsSandBox/JS/FrontendFramework/Next.js/main.md

 - [video](https://www.youtube.com/watch?v=WPdJaBFquNc&list=PL4cUxeGkcC9g9gP2onazU5-2M-AzA8eBw&index=11)
 - these pages content is data dependents (controlled by the data return by a REST api)
 - they generally have the same template to generate the page, only data is different
-- Everything, every pages is still prendered in the server, after fetching the data in server
+- Everything, every pages is still pre-rendered in the server, after fetching the data in server

-- use `[id].js` as page file name, use bracket `[]` to tell next that is url parameterized page. `id` or any other name is arbitrary
+- use `[id].js` as page file name, use bracket `[]` to tell next that is `url parameterized page`. `id` or any other name is arbitrary
   - the parameter field is append to the last level of url **(the folder name)**

 ### getStaticPaths
 - [doc](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths)
-> Export a function called getStaticPaths (Static Site Generation) from a page that uses dynamic routes
+> Export a function called getStaticPaths (Static Site Generation) `from a page that uses dynamic routes`

 > If a page has Dynamic Routes and uses getStaticProps, it needs to define a list of paths to be statically generated. `The list of paths defined a set of pages to be generated (for each path)` ...
 Next.js will statically pre-render all the paths specified by getStaticPaths.